-Biographical information for each member of the Board and management team is set forth below.
+Biographical information for each member of the Board and management team, including their principal occupations for the past five years, is set forth below.

 Peter Goudie - Director

 Mr. Goudie is currently retired from full-time employment (and has been for the past five years).
 He was Executive Vice President (Marketing) of Inco Limited and then Vale Inco from January 1997 to February 2008.
 Mr. Goudie was also responsible for the strategy, negotiation, construction and operation of Inco's joint venture production projects in Asia.
 He was employed with Inco since 1970 in increasingly more senior accounting and financial roles in Australia, Indonesia, Singapore and Hong Kong, before becoming Managing Director (later President and Managing Director) of Inco Pacific Ltd. in Hong Kong in 1988.
 He is an Australian CPA.